Thank you for doing your part to help our community stay safe during COVID.

 Like us on Facebook.

-The Indianapolis (IN) chapter hosted a Green Thumb project-April 2021.
+The Indianapolis (IN) chapter hosted a Green Thumb project to help beautify the community.

 Meet our GOTV Social Media Challenge Scholarship Winner